maoqiangqiang/SmokeClassification/README.md

-# Shuffled Video-based Smoke Classification Using Virtual Sample Augmentation and Transfer Learning
+# Shuffled Video-based Smoke Classification Using Virtual Sample Augmentation (Generative AI) and Transfer Learning

 This repository corresponds to our study entitled "*Visual process monitoring of biomass conversion reactors using transfer learning and generative AI.*".
 The details of this study is available at https://doi.org/10.1016/j.compchemeng.2025.109464.